 Notwithstanding the above, I’m obliged to write to commend you on one particular point but at the same time highlight several others for your due consideration:

 1. I unreservedly commend you for the critical statement in your March 29 media update regarding the totally whimsical arbitrariness in the detention of asylees as practiced by the Dept. of Homeland Security (DHS) through its enforcement arm, ICE (Immigration & Customs Enforcement).
 Yes, on this score I am advocating Amos’ immediate release — not on his own recognizance though, rather, on bail because Amos cannot be taken at his word due to his past capiases in Singapore (with 2 of them for failure to appear as summoned).
 Holding an asylee indefinitely such as Amos, someone with no history of violence, would be unconscionable — a practice that is out of character with the American tradition of equity and fairness.
-Hence, if you are a true believer in Amos’ cause of ‘free speech’, you should be exercised enough to do the whole nine yards to file a writ of habeas corpus on his behalf before a district judge.
+Hence, if you are a true believer in Amos’ cause of ‘free speech’, you should be exercised enough to go the whole nine yards and file a writ of habeas corpus on his behalf before a district judge.
 Or better still, initiate a class action suit against DHS/ICE with Amos as the lead plaintiff.
 And that takes me to my next point, namely, of the very many genuinely deserving asylum-seekers, does Amos Yee per se merit such pro bono A-team treatment?

 2. In one of my recent posts, the ‘Ten Reasons’, I listed in Reason 8, that as the poster boy of ‘free speech’ which Amos once dubbed himself, his cause has generated virtually zero, zilch, zippo, nada public sympathy/support both in America and at home … those who follow him not to cheer but to jeer him; the avalanche of negative online posts speaks volumes. https://lester978.wordpress.com/2017/03/29/ten-reasons-why-amos-yees-asylum-victory-will-be-short-lived/